161chihuahuas/kadence/README.md

 License
 -------

-Kadence - Extensible, Hardened, and Secure Distributed Systems Framework
+Dusk - Extensible, Hardened, and Secure Distributed Systems Framework
 Copyright (C) 2019 Lily Anne Hall.

 This program is free software: you can redistribute it and/or modify